Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Experimental Setup

 Configuration~C-2E requires $2 \times 16 \times \SI{1000}{\milli\cpu} = \SI{32}{vCPU}$ of aggregate requests, consuming one-third of the cluster's \SI{96}{vCPU} capacity.
 Configuration~C-2P requires only $2 \times \SI{5900}{\milli\cpu} \approx \SI{12}{vCPU}$ of aggregate requests, leaving \SI{84}{vCPU} of headroom.
 The gap between C-2E's \SI{32}{vCPU} and C-2P's \SI{12}{vCPU} represents the CPU budget freed by proportional allocation.
 Both configurations have access to the same physical hardware; the difference lies solely in how much CPU each rank \emph{reserves} via its Kubernetes request, which determines the CFS scheduling weight when cores are contended.

-Each configuration is repeated three times to quantify run-to-run variability.
-We report the mean wall-clock time and standard deviation, consistent with the methodology of Xie~\cite{xie2026rankaware}.
+\paragraph{Mesh-size variants} To test whether the throughput model transfers across workload intensity, two additional meshes are generated by rescaling the same \texttt{blockMeshDict}: a 249\,100-cell variant (250K) and a 997\,578-cell variant (1M), spanning a $4\times$ range around the 498\,834-cell baseline (500K).
+Each variant is decomposed with the same concentric 1:5:15 weight vector and run under configurations C-1P, C-2P, and C-3P.

+\paragraph{Second benchmark family} To test generality beyond CFD, we run four kernels of the NAS Parallel Benchmarks (NPB~3.4.3, MPI flavor, class~D, 16~ranks): EP (embarrassingly parallel), CG (conjugate gradient, communication-intensive), LU (lower-upper Gauss-Seidel), and BT (block tridiagonal).
+NPB kernels are load-balanced by design, so proportional sparse-domain allocation does not apply; instead, all pods receive equal 1000m requests, and the experiment probes co-location overhead at $N{=}1$ versus $N{=}2$ across a wide range of communication intensities.
+Because the kernels call MPI through Fortran bindings, duty information comes from the cgroup occupancy method of Section~\ref{sec:cgroup-method}.

+\paragraph{Cluster-size subset} To test sensitivity to cluster size, configurations C-1P and C-2P are repeated with six of the twelve worker nodes cordoned, halving capacity to 48~vCPUs and doubling per-node pod density.

+\paragraph{Repetitions and statistics} Every configuration is repeated three times, with one exception: C-8P, whose runs each take 5.5~hours in the over-capacity regime, is repeated twice; the three C-7P repetitions in the same regime vary by under 2\%, supporting the reduced count.
+We report mean $\pm$ standard deviation.
+Run-to-run coefficients of variation are below 2.4\% for every configuration (below 1.1\% for all $N \ge 2$), and per-simulation fairness (slowest-to-fastest wall-clock ratio within a run) stays below 1.08 for every concurrent configuration up to $N=8$.
+No run failed or was discarded; solver logs confirm all runs completed the full 200 iterations (100 for the 1M mesh) with the standard convergence behavior.

 The primary metric is \emph{wall-clock time} (seconds), extracted from the OpenFOAM solver log.
 From this we derive \emph{throughput} (completed simulations divided by the elapsed wall-clock duration) and \emph{per-case degradation} $(T_{\text{concurrent}} - T_{\text{isolated}}) / T_{\text{isolated}} \times 100$\%.
 Node CPU utilization is sampled every \SI{5}{\second} to monitor resource contention.
-Per-rank duty cycles are obtained from the PMPI profiling wrapper described in Section~\ref{sec:pmpi}.
+Per-rank duty cycles are obtained from the PMPI profiling wrapper described in Section~\ref{sec:pmpi}; per-pod memory is sampled every \SI{5}{\second} from the Kubernetes metrics API.